 and publisher

 tables have a many-to-many relationship.
-One book may be published by many publishers and one publisher may publish many books.
+One book may be published by many publishers and one publisher may publish many books

 book_publisher